-When Smart IT is configured to use SSL, the Openfire should also use SSL.
-If SSL does not work for the Openfire server, perform the follow steps:
+When Smart IT is configured to use SSL, Openfire should also use SSL.
+If SSL does not work for the Openfire server, perform the following steps:

-Note: If SSL is enabled on the Openfire server, ensure that Smart IT runs on https as well.
+Note: If SSL is enabled on the Openfire server, make sure Smart IT runs on https as well.